mingfan321/CNH/README.md

 - Tri-objective traveling salesman problem(TriTSP).

-This code is heavily based on the [POMO repository](https://github.com/yd-kwon/POMO) and [PMOCO repository](https://github.com/Xi-L/PMOCO).
+This code is adapted from the POMO repository (https://github.com/yd-kwon/POMO) and the PMOCO repository (https://github.com/Xi-L/PMOCO).

 #### Quick Start